JeremyLynnn/jeremylyn.github.io/_pages/cv.md

   * Artificial Intelligent Laboratory of Zhongshan Ophthalmic Center, Sun Yat-Sen University
   * Supervisor: Professor Lin Haotian<sup>[*](https://bme.sysu.edu.cn/teacher/teacher05/1395910.htm)</sup>
   * Duties included:
-    * Designed and developed a multimodal learning model (video + survey table) to stratify dry eye symptoms, preventing unnecessary and complex checks.
+    * Designed and developed a multimodal learning model (videos & images & tabular data) to stratify dry eye symptoms, preventing unnecessary and complex checks.
     * Designed and developed a tree-based machine learning model on using images of OCTA to predict the amount of hemoglobin and adequacy of cure after dialysis in patients with kidney disease, for avoiding wounds to patients from blood routine examination.

 Competition experience